Constipation in Children

-Constipation in children is relatively common and can contribute to the severity of reflux episodes.
-Up to 1 in 10 children seek medical attention because of constipation.
-3 to 5% of all paediatric outpatient and 25% of all paediatric gastroenterology clinic visits are for constipation.
-Given that all of the top to tail pipes are connected (entire gastro system), it stands to reason that if the bottom is clogged, there is more pressure on the stomach and an increased likelihood that stomach contents may go up rather than down.
+Constipation in children is relatively common 1 and can contribute to the severity of reflux episodes.
+2, 3 Up to 1 in 10 children seek medical attention because of constipation.
+3-5% of all paediatric outpatient and 25% of all paediatric gastroenterology clinic visits are for constipation.
+4 Given that all of the top to tailpipes are connected (entire gastro system), it stands to reason that if the bottom is clogged, there is more pressure on the stomach and an increased likelihood that stomach contents may go up rather than down.

 It is important to have children evaluated by a medical professional where constipation is a recurrent issue.
 There are some other serious conditions that can masquerade as constipation and these must be evaluated and treated by a doctor.

-A great resource for considering literally all different colours and consistencies of poo (complete with photos – ick) is available on BabyCentre.com here.
-It’s a wonderful resource and we’re grateful someone else has done the hard yards in compiling that yucky mess into something (forgive me) “digestible”.
+A great resource for considering literally all different colours and consistencies of poo (complete with photos – ick) is available on babycentre.com.
+It’s a wonderful resource and we’re grateful someone else has done the hard yards in compiling that yucky mess into something (forgive me) ‘digestible’.

 Essentially, the frequency of a child’s poo is not so much the issue.
 There is genuinely a big difference in frequency between children.
 What you need to look out for and talk to a doctor about is:

-- is it black or red?
+- Is it black or red?
 This can be an indication of blood or dried blood coming through the colon and requires immediate medical attention.
-(Note: if your child is on a prescription formula like Neocate or Elecare you may also get black or greenish poos but still always check with your doctor).
+If your child is on a prescription formula like Neocate or Elecare you may also get black or greenish poos but still always check with your doctor.

-- is it green or mucousy, with white flecks?
-This can be an indication of some kind of food intolerance and also requires the attention of a doctor or paediatrican.
+- Is it green or mucousy, with white flecks?
+This can be an indication of some kind of food intolerance and also requires the attention of a doctor or paediatrician.
 It may also be accompanied by excess wind and wind pain.

 - Is it too hard or soft?
 This may indicate that the child has a motility issue or is dehydrated.
 A good way of understanding and describing different consistency is the Bristol Stool Scale which categorises faecal consistency into 7 simple categories.
 It can be useful in communicating your concerns to your doctor or in helping childcare or other family members record the motions of your child accurately if there is a problem that requires ongoing monitoring.